 print(“Root Mean Squared Error: “, rmse)

 The output of this code should display the RMSE value for the linear regression model’s predictions on the Boston Housing Prices dataset.
-Section 4:

 Conclusion

-We explored how to calculate RMSE using two Python libraries – NumPy and scikit-learn.
-NumPy’s square root function and scikit-learn’s mean_squared_error function were used to calculate RMSE.
+This article has explored Root Mean Square Error (RMSE) and its importance in evaluating the accuracy of a model’s predictions.
+We have examined how to calculate RMSE using two Python libraries – NumPy and scikit-learn.
+NumPy’s square root function and scikit-learn’s “mean_squared_error” function were used to compute RMSE.

 We also demonstrated a practical example of implementing RMSE using scikit-learn on the Boston Housing Prices dataset.
-The steps included loading the dataset, splitting it into training and testing sets, creating a simple linear regression model, and finally calculating RMSE using scikit-learn.
+The steps involved loading the dataset, splitting it into training and testing sets, creating a simple linear regression model, and finally calculating RMSE using scikit-learn.

-In this article, we explored Root Mean Square Error (RMSE) and how to calculate it using Python’s NumPy and scikit-learn libraries.
-We learned that RMSE is an important metric that helps evaluate the accuracy of a model’s predictions.
+In this article, we delved into Root Mean Square Error (RMSE) and its calculation using Python’s NumPy and scikit-learn libraries.
+We learned that RMSE is a significant metric that helps assess the accuracy of a model’s predictions.

 With this knowledge, you can evaluate your model’s predictions and apply the appropriate methods to improve its performance.
 Remember that RMSE is just one of many error metrics and is best used in a broader context of model evaluation and performance.